Art Thibert: Creator-owned projects

+Both titles would later be revived by Thibert through crowdfunding campaigns on Indiegogo in 2018 and 2019.

 Hack Shack Studios

 Thibert owns and operates Art Thibert's Hack Shack Studios, a California-based art and design studio serving the "television, advertising, comic book, and movie industries.
 Notable clients include Marvel Comics, DC Comics, MGM, TV Guide, and MTV."
 Projects in the works from Hack Shack include Rock 'N' Roll Botz, Kid Everything, and The Nightmare Files.

 Awards

 Thibert has twice won the Wizard Fan Award for Favorite Inker, in 2001 and 2002.
 In addition, he was nominated for a 1992 Eisner Award for Best Inker (for his work on The Uncanny X-Men).
 In 2011 Thibert was awarded the Props Award for inker deserving more recognition by the Inkwell Awards.